alhajee/ckan/doc/contributing/python.rst

    set of allowed exception types), or wrap the exception in an allowed exception type and re-raise it.

-   This is to make it easy for a CKAN core developer to look at the source code of an internal function, scan it for the keyword ``raise``, and see what types of exception the function may raise, so they know what exceptions they need to catch if they're going to call the function.
+   This is to make it easy for a FMLD core developer to look at the source code of an internal function, scan it for the keyword ``raise``, and see what types of exception the function may raise, so they know what exceptions they need to catch if they're going to call the function.
 Developers shouldn't